 What Is an Index Fund?

 This kind of fund can be structured as a mutual fund, described above, or as an exchange-traded fund (ETF).
 Unlike a mutual fund, an ETF has a value that fluctuates on a public exchange throughout a trading session.
-Also, with a mutual fund investors are doing business with the mutual fund company, buying and selling a stake in the company; ETF investors are doing business with other investors, buying or selling shares of the ETF itself.
+Comparatively, mutual fund investors are doing business with the mutual fund company, buying and selling a stake in the company.
+ETF investors, on the other hand, are doing business with other investors, buying or selling shares of the ETF itself.

 Aside from the distinction described above, there are usually three main differences between index funds and mutual funds.
 These differences are how decisions are made about a fund’s holdings, the goals of the fund and the cost of investing in each fund.
 Here’s a breakdown of each differentiator and how it may apply to you.